isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If a resource cannot be released and the program may not fail, try to signal the failure to the rest of the system somehow (maybe even by modifying some global state and hope something will notice and be able to take care of the problem).
 Be fully aware that this technique is special-purpose and error-prone.
-Consider the "my connection will not close" example.
+Consider the “my connection will not close” example.
 Probably there is a problem at the other end of the connection and only a piece of code responsible for both ends of the connection can properly handle the problem.
 The destructor could send a message (somehow) to the responsible part of the system, consider that to have closed the connection, and return normally.